manorma/weather_app/README.md

 ## Getting Started
 Download the repo
-Make sure you are on the Flutter Stable Channel flutter channel stable flutter upgrade
+Make sure you are on the Flutter Stable Channel

+flutter channel stable

+flutter upgrade

 Install dependencies, when asked, after downloading the project.
 Run the cmd

 flutter run

 You should see the app working at this point..

-Architecure
+# Architecure

 This app follows Bloc clean architecture. folllows folder structure folder-by-layer (data,domain,presentation)

-Dependencies
+# Dependencies

-Used Dio for network call,GetIt for injection,flutter_bloc
+Dio - network call

+GetIt - dependency injection

+flutter_bloc - bloc for state management